 It is important to note that we are talking about long-term trends here.
 There are small year-to-year variations in the dates and times of solstice and perihelion due to our leap-year cycle and the effect of the Moon on the motion of the Earth.
 See our page on Earth's Seasons for the exact dates and times of these events for current years.

-Because the direction of the Earth's axis determines when the seasons will occur, precession will cause a particular season (for example, northern hemisphere winter) to occur at a slightly different place in the Earth's orbit from year to year.
+Because the direction of the Earth's axis of rotation determines at which point in the Earth's orbit the seasons will occur, precession will cause a particular season (for example, northern hemisphere winter) to occur at a slightly different place from year to year.
 At the same time, the orbit itself is subject to small changes, called perturbations.
 The Earth's orbit is an ellipse, and there is a slow change in its orientation, which gradually shifts the point of perihelion in space.
-The two effects - the precession of the axis and the change in the orbit's orientation - work together to shift the seasons with respect to perihelion.
-Thus, since we use a calendar year that is aligned to the occurrence of the seasons, the date of perihelion gradually regresses through the year.
-It takes 21,000 years to make a complete cycle of dates.
+The two effects — the precession of the axis of rotation and the change in the orbit's orientation — work together to shift the seasons with respect to perihelion.
+Because we use a calendar year that is aligned to the occurrence of the seasons, the date of perihelion gradually regresses through the year.
+As mentioned above, it takes 21,000 years to make a complete cycle of dates.